 For SaaS companies, it is especially important to also measure and take into account metrics further down the marketing funnel.
 Ideally, both purchases and lifetime value should be considered.
 One way to do this is to properly tag trials and contact us forms and then have the backend system write to the analytics solution when a purchase takes place.
 This can have a dramatic impact on the optimization of advertising efforts as conversion rates can differ greatly between different advertising channels and different countries.

 Connecting it all up to create a system of record

 The final piece of a good advertising setup is to connect the data from your advertising with your analytics data to calculate your metrics and evaluate your campaigns.
 This becomes your system of record for your advertising.
 There are two key components that this system of record should contain:

 - A table with the performance of all ads channels and campaigns

 - Graphs for each key metric

 The table is a snapshot summary for a time period such as a week or month.
 It provides one aggregate number to tell you how an advertising platform or campaign performed with respect to a certain metric.
-Below is an example table that shows the performance for different advertising platforms.
+Below is an example table that shows the performance of different advertising platforms.
 The first two metrics, ad spend and sessions come from the ads platforms.
-The next three metrics, transactions, assists and revenue, come from Google Analytics.
+The next three metrics, transactions, assists, and revenue, come from Google Analytics.
 The last two metrics, customer acquisition cost (CAC) and return on advertising spend (ROAS), are calculated from the advertising and analytics metrics with CAC = Ad spend / Transactions and ROAS = Revenue / Ad spend.
 These are just example metrics, each business will have different metrics that it wants to track.